The horror, the HORROR

 There's a serial killer on the loose, and whoever it is really loves mannequins.
 You're a crime scene investigator and must catch this disturbing killer while also contending with your increasingly violent surroundings.
 Probably by hitting those surroundings (read: psychopaths) with a pipe.

-Condemned: Criminal Origins ($15 on Steam) is damn terrifying.
+Condemned: Criminal Origins ($15 on Humble) is damn terrifying.
 You'll have nightmares about those mannequins.

 Pathologic Classic HD